-The Low Income Household Water Assistance Program (LIHWAP) helps low income households pay the cost of drinking water and wastewater services.
-The program can assist households who have past due bills (arrears) for drinking water and/or wastewater services.
+The Low Income Household Water Assistance Program (LIHWAP) helps low income households pay the cost of water and sewer services.
+The program can assist households who have past due bills (arrears) for water and/or sewer services.

-LIHWAP is a benefit based on the actual amount of drinking water and/or wastewater arrears, up to a maximum of $2,500 per drinking water or wastewater provider, or $5,000 if drinking water and wastewater services are combined, per applicant household.
-Benefits are paid directly to the household’s drinking water and/or wastewater vendor(s).
+LIHWAP is a benefit based on the actual amount of water and/or sewer arrears, up to a maximum of $2,500 per water or sewer provider, or $5,000 if water and sewer services are combined, per applicant household.
+Benefits are paid directly to the household's water and/or sewer vendor(s).

 Eligibility and benefits are based on:

-- amount owed to drinking water and/or wastewater provider(s).
+- Amount owed to water and/or sewer provider(s)

 Your household may be eligible for a benefit if:

-- You or a member of your household are a Citizen, U.S. National, or qualified alien and
+- You or a member of your household are a U.S. Citizen, U.S. National, or qualified alien, and

-- You pay a vendor directly for your drinking water and/or wastewater usage and
+- You pay a vendor directly for your water and/or sewer usage, and

-- Your drinking water, wastewater, or combined drinking water and wastewater account is twenty (20) days past the due date, you have a water lien that is levied on your local property taxes, or your drinking water, wastewater, or combined drinking water and wastewater service is terminated or otherwise facing disconnection due to unpaid arrears.
+- Your water, sewer, or combined water and sewer account is twenty (20) days past the due date, you have a water lien that is levied on your local property taxes, or your water, sewer, or combined water and sewer service is terminated or otherwise facing disconnection due to unpaid arrears

 2021-2022 LIHWAP Monthly Income Limits